Mte90/g.ene/readme.md

 * Generate automatically the manifest.webapp file of Open Web App
 * Bower support
-* Ultralight system ()
+* Ultralight system

 ##How to install

-Require a linux amd64 system!
+Require a linux amd64 system and python (for the web server)!
 Execute `launch.sh` that at first run will download the last graphene build and [Browser.Html](https://github.com/browserhtml/browser.html).

 `launch.sh` will launch graphene with the Firefox OS Boilerplate.
 `launch.sh true` will launch Graphene with Browser.html.

+Remember the F5 key refresh the page on graphene, useful for testing.

 ##Benchmark